Kafr Bir'im

 Kafr Bir'im, also Kefr Berem (كفر برعم, כְּפַר בִּרְעָם), was a former village in Mandatory Palestine, located in modern-day northern Israel, 4 km south of the Lebanese border and 11.5 km northwest of Safed.
 The village was situated 750 m above sea level.
+"The village stood on a rocky hill only a little higher than the surrounding area and faced north and west."

 In ancient times, it was a Jewish village known as Kfar Bar'am.
-It was an Arab village in the Middle Ages.
+It became culturally Arabized during the Middle Ages.
 In the early Ottoman era it was wholly Muslim.
-During the 19th and 20th centuries, it was noted as a Maronite Christian village.
+During the 19th and early 20th centuries, it was noted as a predominantly Maronite Christian village.
 A church overlooking it at an elevation of 752 m was built on the ruins of an older church destroyed in the earthquake of 1837.
-In 1945, 710 people lived in Kafr Bir'im, most of them Christians.
+In 1945, it had a population of 710 people, most of them Christians.

-On September 16, 1953 the village was destroyed by the Israeli Air Force, in order to prevent the villagers' return and in defiance of an Israeli Supreme Court decision recognizing the villager's right to return to their homes.
+The Palestinian Christian villagers were expelled by Zionist forces during the 1948 Palestine war.
+A few years later, on September 16, 1953 the village was destroyed by the Israeli military in order to prevent the villagers' return and in defiance of an Israeli Supreme Court decision recognizing the villager's right to return to their homes.
 By 1992, the only standing structure was the church and belltower.

-The village of Iqrit had the same fate.

 History

 Antiquity

 The village was originally Kfar Bar'am, a Jewish village which was established in ancient times.
 The remains of the 3rd-century Kfar Bar'am synagogue on the outskirts of the town are still visible, as is another ruined synagogue in the center of the village.

+Among the findings here is an Aramaic bronze amulet inscribed in Hebrew letters, believed to offer protection to "Yudan, son of Nonna".
+This artifact was unearthed during excavations led by Aviam in 1998 at the small synagogue near Bar'am.